fpicarras/obsidian-main-vault/Universidade/classes/csph-ISPC.md

 ***
-ISPC is a way to make use of the SIMD architectures without having to go trough the troubles of learning the [[Intrinsics]].
+ISPC is a way to make use of the [[csph-SIMD|SIMD]] architectures without having to go trough the troubles of learning the Intrinsics.
 We can do this by decorating the code with specific tags.

 ISPC works by lauching a "gand" of program instances that work in parallell.